What is this blue magic? An introduction to cyanotype.

 Once I’ve made a print I’m happy with I will often stitch or paint into it and occasionally use tannins such as those found in black tea, to tint the image with sepia shades.
 Prints on fabric are made into lanterns and shades which are also finished with decorative and functional stitching.
 Each piece goes through many stages before ending up on a gallery wall and unlike other forms of printmaking each image is unique.

-If you’d like to make your own blue magic I have kits with everything you need to get started here and you can pre-order my forthcoming book “A Beginner’s Guide to Cyanotype” Search Press, May 2024 here.
+If you’d like to make your own blue magic I have kits with everything you need to get started here and you can order a signed copy of my book “A Beginner’s Guide to Cyanotype” Search Press, May 2024 here.
+You can also ask for it in your local independent bookshop or public library (did you know authors get a tiny payment when their books are borrowed?)